Writer, researcher, self-improvement advocate, and alternative astrologist.

 Bob Ross has enjoyed a resurgence in the past half decade thanks in part to his airing on Twitch and having all 31 seasons of The Joy of Painting available on Youtube.
-His calm, positive manner, and reassurance that we can all accomplish something magical is a much needed antidote to our cynical, obsessive, and grinding modern culture.
+His calm, positive manner and reassurance that we can all accomplish something magical is a much-needed antidote to our cynical, obsessive, and grinding modern culture.

-The problem is, even if you want to paint along with Bob, paint isn’t cheap, and that’s assuming you already have your own supply of odorless paint thinner.
+The problem is that even if you want to paint along with Bob, paint isn’t cheap, and that’s assuming you already have your own supply of odorless paint thinner.
 Luckily, we live in the future where modern technology can have us making happy little accidents and giving trees friends without any of the cleanup work.
 Even better, you can do it for free.

 With this guide, you’ll be able to get started painting digitally and I’ll introduce you to a fantastic tutorial for how to start using Krita to replicate Bob Ross’s wet-on-wet style on your computer.
 You don’t need to spend any money to start painting and pick up a wonderful new hobby.
 The only thing that might vex you at first is if you only have a mouse; however, you can still do a decent facsimile and decide whether or not it might be worth your while to buy a pen or tablet.